-11st, established as an independent corporation in 2018, will pursue definition media content, AR/VR, and cloud games.
-In the security profitability-based growth and becoming a customer-oriented comsector, technologies such as real-time incident detection and image merce portal in 2019 with the goal of reaching a break-even point. analysis will create great value and be able to develop new B2B It will pursue becoming a differentiated commerce portal based on models by meeting the characteristics of 5G services including several innovations - approaching customers not as a simple place hyper-low latency.
-In addition, with our New ICT capabilities and 5G to buy goods, but as a platform that enables to acquire and search technology, we are in the process of establishing a business model for information on tangible and intangible goods, strengthening that combines the capability of AI and data with mobility platforms direct visits to the online shopping mall by improving content and that has differentiated competitive edge such as T map and T map usage experiences rather than being involved in time-consuming Taxi, while pursuing a business model innovation in the IoT field price competitions, and offering new AI/Mobility-based shopping with services such as smart broadcasting and smart offices. experiences.
-We will also nurture profitable new categories and 5G-related investment will be made based on customer demand reinforce product inflows through external partnerships.
-Moreover, and additional revenue generation levels so that there will be no SK Telecom will concentrate on creating synergies among members shortage of investment in commercialization and market leadership. of the SK ICT Family through the integration of simple payment and At the same, we will make investment in 5G services at an optimal mileage systems and achieve differentiation by securing 11st's exlevel by considering efficient measures such as a flexible adjustment clusive product categories including the online distribution of moof investment in current network facilities such as LTE networks. bile phones and the sale of digital content.
-In 2019, we will pursue For SK Telecom, 2019 is the first year of 5G services.
-SK Telecom will efficient marketing spending and healthy growth driven by a direct become the overwhelming No. 1 mobile carrier by creating a hyperinflux of customers in the same context as in 2018 and expect to wide gap in the network area that is the basis of mobile carriers boost 11st's profitability through double-digit revenue growth in the such as AI-based network operation technology and the exclusive open market with low fixed costs. adoption of quantum cryptography security technology.
+11st, established as an independent corporation in 2018, will pursue profitability-based growth and becoming a customer-oriented commerce portal in 2019 with the goal of reaching a break-even point.
+It will pursue becoming a differentiated commerce portal based on several innovations - approaching customers not as a simple place to buy goods, but as a platform that enables to acquire and search for information on tangible and intangible goods, strengthening direct visits to the online shopping mall by improving content and usage experiences rather than being involved in time-consuming price competitions, and offering new Al/Mobility-based shopping experiences.
+We will also nurture profitable new categories and reinforce product inflows through external partnerships.
+Moreover, SK Telecom will concentrate on creating synergies among members of the SK ICT Family through the integration of simple payment and mileage systems and achieve differentiation by securing 11st's exclusive product categories including the online distribution of mobile phones and the sale of digital content.
+In 2019, we will pursue efficient marketing spending and healthy growth driven by a direct influx of customers in the same context as in 2018 and expect to boost 11st's profitability through double-digit revenue growth in the open market with low fixed costs.